aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-vector-graphics/_index.md

     // Open document using 'using' block to ensure proper disposal using (var document = new Aspose.Pdf.Document(dataDir + "DocumentWithVectorGraphics.pdf")) {
-        // Create a GraphicsAbsorber instance
+        // Create a GraphicsAbsorber instance using 'using' block using (var graphicsAbsorber = new Aspose.Pdf.Vector.GraphicsAbsorber())
-        var graphicsAbsorber = new Aspose.Pdf.Vector.GraphicsAbsorber();
+        {
             // Get the first and second pages var page1 = document.Pages[1];
             var page2 = document.Pages[2];

             // Extract graphic elements from the first page graphicsAbsorber.Visit(page1);

             // Temporarily suppress updates for better performance page2.Contents.SuppressUpdate();

             // Add each graphic element from the first page to the second page foreach (var element in graphicsAbsorber.Elements)
             {
                 element.AddOnPage(page2); // Add each graphic element to the second page.
             }

             // Resume updates and apply changes
             page2.Contents.ResumeUpdate();

-        // Save the updated document
+        }

-        document.Save(dataDir + "DocumentWithVectorGraphics_out.pdf");
+        // Save the updated document with '_out' suffix document.Save(dataDir + "DocumentWithVectorGraphics_out.pdf");
     }
 }